Please check the following FAQ's below to find the answers to common questions

-A Florida Notice to Owner or NTO must be sent within 45 days of first furnishing labor or materials, or within 45 days after work on specialty materials begins, or within 45 days before the property owner’s last payment to the final contractor.
+A Florida Notice to Owner or NTO must be sent within 45 days of first furnishing labor or materials, or within 45 days after work on specialty materials begins, or before the property owner’s last payment to the hiring party, whichever is the earliest.

 In Florida, if you were hired by the property owner, send the Notice to Owner to the property owner.

 If you were hired by a general contractor, send the notice to the general contractor and the property owner.

 If you were hired by a subcontractor, send the notice to the property owner, the general contractor and the subcontractor that hired you.